HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/kubernetes/rendering_small_config.md

      Values in bold are tuned Helm values while the rest are default minimal values.

 For convenience, these values were added to the `small-config-values.yaml` file in the hcl-dx-deployment Helm chart.
-To use these values, follow the following steps:
+To use these values, refer to the following steps:

 1. Download the Helm chart from FlexNet or Harbor.